In 2012, when Evan Williams launched Medium.com, he was no newbie in the internet publishing space.

 Around the same time, Matter stopped operating as an independent site in terms of management, and “staff writers at Matter” were transitioned to “Medium Writers”.

 Amidst all these major upheavals, Evan Williams shared a new version of what Medium was, according to him, which was a bit different from his earlier musings, “Medium is not a publishing tool.
 It’s a network.
 A network of ideas that build off each other.
 And people.
 And GIFs (yeah, we have those, too — not our specialty, though, to be clear).”

 By October 2015, a few months after the budget cuts in commissioning publications, Medium had started partnering with publishers once again.

 While Medium was still going to be home to more advertisements, the approach would be different, “we are going to be exploring new ways for professional and independent content creators to connect with both brands and their readers.
 We are committed to facilitating those relationships in a way that helps money flow back to creators so they can sustain themselves doing what they love.”
 Evan Williams had written in a Medium post.

-From the announcement, it was clear Medium was not a company that was going to eat all expected ad revenue alone but also share it with the content creators.
-But that didn’t in any way justify Medium’s volatile history of publishers collaborations.
+From the announcement, it was clear Medium was not a company that would eat all expected ad revenue alone but also share it with the content creators.
+But that didn’t justify Medium’s volatile history of publisher collaborations.